Goebbels children: In the media

 In 1937, Helga and Hilde were photographed with their father at the Berlin Frühjahrsregatta.

 The public reconciliation agreement in August 1938 was cemented by the appearance of Helga, Hilde and Helmut with their parents in front of the cameras of UFA, as a cinematic image of domestic reconciliation.

-In 1939, Goebbels used a concealed camera to film his children as a "healthy" contrast to the handicapped children in a propaganda film intended to promote the Action T4, euthanasia of handicapped children.
+In 1939, Goebbels used a concealed camera to film his children as a "healthy" contrast to the disabled children in a propaganda film intended to promote the Action T4, euthanasia of disabled children.

 During 1942, the children appeared 34 times in the weekly newsreels, going about their lives, helping their mother, playing in the garden or singing to their father on his 45th birthday.
 That October, as a gift from the German Newsreel Company, Goebbels was presented with a film of his children playing.

 On 18 February 1943, Helga and Hilde were photographed along with Magda at one of Joseph's best-known events, the total war speech.

 Towards the end of 1944, Goebbels sent Magda and his two eldest daughters into a military hospital to be filmed for the weekly newsreels, but abandoned the project on realizing that seeing the terrible injuries of the soldiers was too traumatic for his daughters.